RoboMagus/ESP32-MQTT-Bluetooth-Monitor/doc/HomeAssistantSnippets.md

 I use the ESP32 bluetooth presence scans to provide presence information to HomeAssistant.

 Here's an example of a Bluetooth presence sensor for a _ESP32-MQTT-Bluetooth-Monitor_ device with Identity ```ESP32-bluetooth-monitor```.
 The device that the confidence is reported for has alias ```s10```.
-When the Bluetoot scanner node goes down, this is also reflected in the presence sensor.
+When the Bluetooth scanner node goes down, this is also reflected in the presence sensor.
 This snippet belongs in the ```sensor:``` section of the HomeAssistant configuration.
 ```yaml
 - platform: mqtt